FerreiraAM-stanford/iSEECyTOFdata/README.md

 ### Clustering analysis with `CATALYST`

-To perform the clustering, we need to specify the type of the markers on which the clustering will be performed.
+To perform the clustering with the `CATALYST` package, we need to specify the type of the markers on which the clustering will be performed.

 ```
 # Specify markers to use for clustering